 Rob Pickels 23:36

-right?
 Yeah.
-And back in what episode 127 Dr. Sylar really talks about this constant storm constant stress.
-That’s eventually what breaks us
+And back in what – episode 127?
+Dr. Seiler really talks about this constant storm, constant stress.
+That’s eventually what breaks us.

 Grant Holicky 27:43

 And another way to really reiterate this point, overtraining is not really about training, it’s about recovery, it’s probably that we’re not recovering enough, not that we’re training too much.
-And to illustrate this point, Dr. Sol, Milan, Episode 205.
-He really talks about this in particular.
+And to illustrate this point, Dr. San Milan, Episode 205, he really talks about this in particular.

 Trevor Connor 28:03

 So getting ready for this podcast, Rob, and I both actually read a paper of yours that I really enjoyed.
-So that’s your it’s actually a chapter called blood biomarkers and sports medicine and performance in the future of metabolomics.
-And something I really liked.
-And there’s you, you talked about overtraining, and you expressed overtraining as essentially a recovery imbalance.
+So that’s your – it’s actually a chapter called “Blood Biomarkers and Sports Medicine and Performance and the Future of Metabolomics”.
+And something I really liked in there is you, you talked about overtraining, and you expressed overtraining as essentially a recovery imbalance.

 Dr. San Milan 28:26

 Yeah, that’s how I would describe right?
-Yeah, it’s like that when someone’s overtraining, there’s an imbalance there, either the input from the training dose is too much, and or the recovery is too little, and that there’s like, that imbalance.
-And many times, it starts by the training, you know, maybe the training zones are not correctly dialed in for an athlete, and we may think that’s a that’s an example that that athletes training zone to, but actually, it’s training, so I’m free, right.
-So if you do that multiple times a week, you’re definitely going over, you know, the prescribed zones, or sometimes, maybe the high intensity workouts, you know, like your threshold, again, it might not be very well dialed in, and you’re actually going over by it, or maybe it’s just the way they’re spaced out is not enough, right.
-And then on the other side, is the, maybe the nutrition is not there, maybe the person is restricting carbohydrates, or maybe the nutritionist, working with that athlete is trying to get that athlete on a diet that is going to be more restricted in calories without taking into account.
-But that athlete is training and therefore they’re not on the same page.
-And that may, very well cause overtraining, which is what I see so many times.
+Yeah, it’s like that when someone’s overtraining, there’s an imbalance there, either the input from the training dose is too much, and/or the recovery is too little, and that there’s like, that imbalance.
+And many times, it starts by the training, you know, maybe the training zones are not correctly dialed in for an athlete, and we may think that’s an example that that athletes training zone 2, but actually, it’s training zone 3, right?
+So if you do that multiple times a week, you’re definitely going over, you know, the prescribed zones, or sometimes, maybe the high intensity workouts, you know, like your threshold, again, it might not be very well dialed in, and you’re actually going over, right, or maybe it’s just the way they’re spaced out is not enough, right?
+And then on the other side, is the, maybe the nutrition is not there, maybe the person is restricting carbohydrates, or maybe the nutritionist working with that athlete is trying to get that athlete on a diet that is going to be more restricted in calories without taking into account what that athlete is training and therefore they’re not on the same page.
+And that might very well cause overtraining, which is what I see so many times.

 Trevor Connor 29:42

-Yeah, when you’re talking about overtraining, I really like to think of that as what we were talking about before with this analogy that if all you ever have is storms, so if you’re living down south and you’re just getting hit by Hurricane after Hurricane after Hurricane, you never get that recovery time.
-You’re going out you’re putting the tarps over the holes you’re trying to do thinks the board up your doors.
-But that’s not a way to have a good well built house.
-Basically, you’re just trying to keep it held together, you’re holding on, eventually you’re going to have enough of these holes that it’s going to fall down.
-And that to me is what overtraining is.
-If you don’t get that recovery time, yeah, eventually
+Yeah, when you’re talking about overtraining, I really like to think of that as what we were talking about before with this analogy that if all you ever have is storms – so if you’re living down south and you’re just getting hit by hurricane after hurricane after hurricane – you never get that recovery time.
+You’re going out you’re putting the tarps over the holes, you’re trying to do things to board up your doors but that’s not a way to have a good well-built house – basically, you’re just trying to keep it held together-

 Grant Holicky 30:19

-you’re going to be to a place where it’s over.
-You got to abandon the house, at least briefly.
-Yeah,
+Yeah, eventually you’re going to be to a place where it’s over, you got to abandon the house, at least briefly.

 Rob Pickels 30:24

-eventually I’m moving.
-That’s all like, Trevor is like, like, why would anybody want to live in a place like that
+Yeah, eventually I’m moving.
+That’s all I can think of – Trevor is like, like, “why would anybody want to live in a place like that.”

 Trevor Connor 30:30

-kid agree.
-So one other thing in this analogy is, let’s quickly talk nutrition.
-And to me, nutrition is the building materials.
-And this is why having good nutrition is so important because you want to use good, you want really good, nice two by fours, you don’t want the ones with all the holes and termites have kind of cut into them and you know, rusty nails, and that sort of stuff.
-That to me is what nutrition is you want the best parts to rebuild the house.
+Can agree (laughs).
+So one other thing in this analogy is – let’s quickly talk nutrition – and, to me, nutrition is the building materials.
+And this is why having good nutrition is so important because you want to use good -you want really good, nice two by fours, you don’t want the ones with all the holes and termites have kind of cut into them and you know, rusty nails, and that sort of stuff – that to me is what nutrition is you want the best parts to rebuild the house.

 And not only that, you don’t want to steal building materials from another part of your house to repair the one that has the damage now, and that very much can happen inside of our bodies.